tbwrigh/PennAppsXXV/README.md

 2. **Create a Meeting**

-   Navigate to the "Create Meeting" section, input the meeting details, and schedule the time that suits everyone.
+   Navigate to the "Create Meeting" section, input the meeting details, and schedule the window for the meeting ot occur.

 3. **Manage Meetings**